So you’ve decided to adopt a dog. Now what?

 - Displaying photos of pups that are sourced from other websites

-Other types of dogs available for adoption
+Working dogs available for adoption

-Dogs that are up for adoption come from all sorts of places and different life experiences.
+Dogs that are up for adoption come from all sorts of places and have different life experiences.
 Retired service dogs — military, police or TSA — usually age out of their job or are deemed unfit to work for a specific reason.
 Eligible caretakers can apply to adopt a retired service dog if the original handler can’t keep it.

 From hardworking dogs ready to retire to sweet puppies that failed K9 training, these are the three types of service dogs usually up for adoption.

-Adopt retired police dogs
+Retired police dogs

 Police dogs are trained to aid in a wide range of police work, but they’re retired after they reach a certain age or are deemed unable to work.

 Police dogs may develop work-related anxiety, stress and even aggression due to the high-pressure situations they encounter.
 The new caretakers must know how to manage these behavioral issues and provide a calm environment, free of any triggers and free of work.

 To adopt a police dog, contact your local police department, police training schools or organizations that specialize in retired working dogs, such as Mission K9.
 Look over the eligibility requirements before submitting your application.

 Military working dogs (MWD) are trained to detect explosives, patrol, track, rescue and attract.
 As they age, they may be retired due to medical or age reasons.
 Many military dogs retire with their handlers, but a small percentage of dogs are put up for adoption.
 The most popular military dog breed in the U.S. is the German Shepherd, followed by the Belgian Malinois.